-Outdoor Equipment Mechanics with little to no experience tend to make between $21090 and $26170 while the more experienced ones make over $41100 per year.
+Outdoor Power Equipment Mechanics with little to no experience tend to make between $22670 and $27960 while the more experienced ones can earn over $44520 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Outdoor Equipment Mechanic is to move to a higher paying state like HI.
-Right now, the highest paying states for Outdoor Equipment Mechanics are HI, AK, CT, MA and NJ.
+One of the easiest ways to increase your salary as an Outdoor Power Equipment and Other Small Engine Mechanic is to move to a higher paying state like HI.
+Right now, the highest paying states for Outdoor Power Equipment Mechanics are HI, CT, NJ, AK and MA.

-3 other factors that can increase your salary as An Outdoor Equipment Mechanic is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Outdoor Power Equipment and Other Small Engine Mechanic is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Outdoor Equipment Mechanics what degree they had when they got the job and most of them said they had a High School Diploma followed by Certificate.
+We asked other Outdoor Power Equipment Mechanics what degree they had when they got the job and most of them said they had a High School Diploma followed by a College Certificate.